 '''

 $ conda install -c conda-forge cdo

 $ conda install -c conda-forge nco

 '''

-While CDO is necessary for the package to work, NCO is an optional dependency.
+While CDO is necessary for the package to work, NCO is an optional dependency and does not have to be installed.

-If you want to install CDO from source with NetCDF and HDF5 support, you can use one of the bash scripts available here.
+If you want to install CDO from source, you can use one of the bash scripts available here.